"Traffic lights are not properly done because of tribalism": Funke Akindele

 Joke Silva, 19 other celebs who have reacted to Funke Akindele's emergence as Lagos PDP deputy gov candidate

-She also added that when she and her partner gets into power, they will change a lot of things.
+She also added that when she and her partner get into power, they will change a lot of things.

 Watch the video below: